-Ecuador is home to 11 national parks encompassing a diverse array of landscapes, from glacier-capped volcanoes to thick tropical rainforest and vast stretches of pristine golden sand beaches.
+Ecuador is home to 11 national parks encompassing a diverse array of landscapes – from glacier-capped volcanoes to thick tropical rainforest and vast stretches of pristine golden sand beaches.
 Whether you want to hike, swim, cycle or spot wildlife, you’ll be spoilt for choice in Ecuador’s national parks.
 Here’s our guide to the best ones to visit.

 Cotopaxi National Park

-if you’re considering an overnight stay.
+Cotopaxi National Park lies just a two-hour drive from Quito, making it a perfect day trip.
+Alternatively, several lodges offer traditional accommodation in working haciendas if you’re considering an overnight stay.
 Hike around Limpiopungo Lake, photograph wild horses, ride a mountain bike down the slopes of volcanic scree, or visit ancient Incan ruins at Pucará Del Salitre.
 Up for a challenge?
-It’s possible to hike to the summit of the Cotopaxi volcano (5,897m), and the views from the top are spectacular – but be sure to acclimatise to the high altitude first, and go with an experienced guide.
+It’s possible to hike to the summit of the Cotopaxi volcano at 5,897m (19,347ft) and the views from the top are spectacular – but be sure to acclimatize to the high altitude first and go with an experienced guide.
 The best time of year for clear views is during the dry, windy season, which can last from mid-July until early October.

 Cajas National Park

-and is a popular escape for residents of the city.
+Cajas National Park lies less than an hour outside of Cuenca and is a popular escape for residents of the city.
 These highlands are dotted with lakes crowned by craggy peaks.
-Be aware: the weather in this park can be extreme, and changes very quickly.
-A popular destination is the Hill of the Three Crosses, which is a memorial to travelers on the Camino del Garcia Moreno who died when attempting to camp in Cajas on their way down to the coast.
+Be aware: the weather in this park can be extreme and can change very quickly.
+A popular destination is the Hill of the Three Crosses – a memorial to travelers on the Camino del Garcia Moreno who died when attempting to camp in Cajas on their way down to the coast.
 This same spot also marks the continental divide for Ecuador, with rivers on one side feeding the great Amazon River and the other heading directly to the Pacific Ocean.
-Hiking and fishing opportunities are aplenty, and if you’re willing to brave the cold, it’s a beautiful place to camp out in the wild.
+Hiking and fishing opportunities are aplenty here – and if you’re willing to brave the cold, it’s a beautiful place to camp out in the wild.

 Yasuni National Park